tele0x/openshift-intel-tas/README.md

 I0727 16:44:24.866206       1 strategy.go:41] "node9.ocp4rony.dfw.ocp.run collectd_package_0_power_power = 22.214324721" component="controller"
 ```

 TAS is running and evaluating our `power-policy`.
 We can now delete the policy and move to the next step.
+We will apply a new policy in our Demo.

 ```
 # oc delete -f manifests/tas_policy.yaml -n default